 Line dry laundered contaminated clothing.
-This will eliminate accumulation of residues in the dryer and take advantage of the sunlight to further break down any residues left in the fabric.
+This will eliminate the accumulation of residues in the dryer and take advantage of the sunlight to further break down any residues left in the fabric.
 Dryers cannot be decontaminated.
 Store pesticide handler clothing away from family clothing.

 Cleaning the Washing Machine